amogh2004/Data-Mining-Basics/README.md

 3. Also take the log transform of a DELAY variable and the square of another DELAY variable of your choice. </br>
 4. Perform model diagnostics.
 Did anything improve?
 Provide interpretations to a few of the coefficients.
 Do you think they make sense?
 Obviously there's still a lot that needs to be done.
 Provide a few suggestions on how we can further improve the model fit. </br>

+## Assignment 3
+For this homework, we will be analyzing superconductivity data for 21263 superconductors and their relevant features.
+The original data set can be found on the UCI machine learning data repository (https://archive.ics.uci.edu/dataset/464/superconductivty+data).
+This data set consists of 81 features extracted from superconductors.
+The goal is to use these attributes to predict the critical temperature (last column of the data set).
+The original data set consists of 21263 observations and 81 attributes.
+For this assignment, we are only using the first 5000 observations of the data set.
+The main task of this assignment is to create a Lasso regression model that uses the 81 predictors to predict the critical temperature.

+## Assignment 4
+This database contains 76 attributes, but all published experiments refer to using a subset of 14 of them.
+In particular, the Cleveland database is the only one that has been used by ML researchers to this date.
+The "goal" field refers to the presence of heart disease in the patient.
+It is integer valued from 0 (no presence) to 4.
+Experiments with the Cleveland database have concentrated on simply attempting to distinguish presence (values 1,2,3,4) from absence (value 0).
+The names and social security numbers of the patients were recently removed from the database, replaced with dummy values.

+## Assignment 5
+Developing an accurate financial distress prediction model using Decision Trees, Bagging, and Boosting techniques to classify companies based on financial stability and risk.